Transition to Canvas

 - Spring 2023: Canvas is the default LMS and faculty can opt-out and continue to use iLearn

-- Fall 2023: Canvas is officially adopted and iLearn is no longer available
+- Fall 2023: Canvas is officially adopted and iLearn is no longer available for new classes

 A new version of iLearn is created every academic year.
 Each of these instances of iLearn stay active for two academic years and then are retired. iLearn will maintain this lifecycle during the transition to Canvas.